valora-inc/wallet/packages/mobile/README.md

 External contributors don't need to decrypt repository secrets and can successfully build and run the mobile application with the following differences:

-- the default branding will be used (some images/icons will appear in purple or will be missing)
+- the default branding will be used (some images/icons will appear in pink or will be missing)
 - Firebase related features needs to be disabled.
 You can do this by setting `FIREBASE_ENABLED=true` in the `packages/mobile/.env.*` files.

 ### iOS